amzn/smoke-aws/docs/Support_Policy.md

 Following these rules, the support level for different Swift Toolchain versions are-
 1. **Swift 4.0 and earlier**: No support.
 2. **Swift 4.1**: Supported for SmokeAWS 1.x.
-Support to be removed after 26th October, 2020[1].
 No support for SmokeAWS 2.x.
 3. **Swift 4.2**: Supported for SmokeAWS 1.x.
-Support to be removed after 26th October, 2020[1].
 No support for SmokeAWS 2.x.
 4. **Swift 5.0**: Supported for SmokeAWS 1.x and 2.x.
 Support to be removed after 24th September, 2020.
 5. **Swift 5.1**: Supported for SmokeAWS 1.x and 2.x.
 6. **Swift 5.2**: Supported for SmokeAWS 1.x and 2.x.

-[1] Due to no previous support policy, support for these versions will be removed 6 months from the creation of this policy.

 # Runtime Support